haschdl/pLaunchPadMini/examples/README.md

 File:  Basics_1_LED_Colors.pde

-Run the sketch and click on the sketch to switch across the examples.
+Run the sketch and click on the screen to switch across the examples.
+See below images for the examples 4 to 6.

 ### 4: Animation